scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 Labwatch
 ========

-Finding the correct hyperparameter for machine learning algorithms can sometimes makes the difference between state-of-the-art performance and performance that is as bad as random guessing.
+Finding the correct hyperparameter for machine learning algorithms can sometimes make the difference between state-of-the-art performance and performance that is as bad as random guessing.
-It often done by trial and error, despite a growing number of tools that can automate the optimization of hyperparameters.
+It often done by trial and error despite a growing number of tools that can automate the optimization of hyperparameters.
 Their adoption is hampered by the fact that each optimizer requires the user to adapt their code to a certain interface.
 Labwatch [#]_ simplifies this process by integrating an interface to a variety of hyperparameter optimizers into Sacred.
 This allows for easy access to hyperparameter optimization in daily research.